BenWulfNJIT/MapleMaybe/README.md

 Thank you.

-# created from gameframework2d (GF2D)
-a collection of utlitity functions designed to facilitate creating 2D games with SDL2 This project is specifically intended to function as an educational tool for my students taking 2D Game Programming.

-Currently the project is in a WIP state, however it is functional with sample projects showcasing rudimentary scrolling shooters, platformers, and adventure games.

-The master branch is kept deliberately minimal to allow students to build out systems as they are learning.
-Other branches have more complete system: Collisions, menus, input abstraction.

 # Build Process

 Before you can build the example code we are providing for you, you will need to obtain the libraries required